Make 11.11 Wish and Know Its Meaning: Does 11/11 Wish Come True, Why Is the Time 11:11 So Auspicious Numerologically? All About the Special Number Combination | 🙏🏻 LatestLY

 It's the November 11 today!
 Does that ring any bells?
-Today's date has four ones in it or rather two elevens.
+Today's date has four ones in it, or rather two elevens.
 According to astrology and popular beliefs, the number 11 is believed to be associated with luck.
 The time 11:11 or 1:11 also holds similar significance.
 The number combination is said to be associated with divine strength, angles and a universal way of reminding humans to pay attention to heart, soul and inner intuition.
+It’s November 11 Today!
+Netizens Make 11:11 Wishes by Sharing Their Thoughts on the 'Lucky' Numerological Belief.

 The popularity of the time and day has been increasing in the past years.
 People now begin their new ventures and other important moments of life at his time.
 Meanwhile, in China, November 11th is celebrated as Singles' Day.
 The day is all about taking pride in being single.
 The popular shopping website Alibaba hosts sales and offers huge discounts for its customers.